-Nobel Prize for Chemistry 1988 for Hartmut Michel together with Johann Deisenhofer and Robert Huber
+Nobel Prize in Chemistry 1988 for Hartmut Michel together with Johann Deisenhofer and Robert Huber

 The prize was awarded for the study of the three-dimensional molecular structure and the mode of action of the reaction centre of photosynthesis in the purple bacterium Rhodopseudomonas viridis.

 Membrane-embedded proteins play a crucial role in the life of the cell, mediating processes as diverse as energy conversion, transport, and communication.
 In photosynthetic organisms, membrane-embedded proteins known as photosynthetic reaction centers capture light energy for photosynthesis, a process which powers nearly all life on earth.
 To understand how these and other proteins function requires a knowledge of their atomic-level structure, and this essential connection between structure and function lies at the heart of much of the work done at the Max-Planck Institute of Biophysics.
 However, when Hartmut Michel was a student, there were no known atomic-level structures of membrane proteins; it was widely believed that it was impossible to crystallize membrane proteins for X-ray crystallographic analysis.